EvgeniyJeka/Creditto/README.md

  Gateway produces 'offer' messages to Kafka topic 'Offers' and 'bid' messages to Kafka topic 'bids'.
  Receiving data via API = > Parsing data => Validating data against SQL DB => Producing Kafka message

+4. SQL Writer: the component responsible for updating the data in MySQL DB.
+   Consumes offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.

+   a.
+Once new 'offer' message is received it's decoded.
+   If Offer status is OPEN the retrieved offer is inserted to 'offers' SQL table.
+   Else - existing offer status is updated.

+   b.
+Once new 'bid' message is received it's decoded.
+   If Bid status is PLACED the retrieved bid is inserted to 'bids' SQL table.
+   Else - existing bid status is updated.